kjm789/quickScript/README.md

 To use the software, please register an account with QuickScript by clicking the link below the username and password input boxes.
 After you register an account with QuickScript, EXPLORE!!

-If you would like to view an account with dumbie data, please login in with the credentials u: # p: #
+If you would like to view an account with dumbie data, please login in with the credentials u: dan p: password